chrissearle/netatmo-arduino/README.md

 Python code to run on a web server - this just fetches the info and does some json parsing.
 Install it with cron and redirect output to a static file for serving over http

-It requires the following four environment variables:
+It requires the following four variables in secrets.json (see secrets_sample.json for the format):

 * CLIENT_ID = netatmo app client id
 * CLIENT_SECRET = netatmo app client secret